Return to Nursing | Courses Index

 6332 HEALTH POLICY FOR ADVANCED NURSING PRACTICE This course focuses on influencing health policy with a focus on health care law, regulation, professional practice issues, and ethics.
 Emphasis is on the effect of health policy on health care delivery and population health outcomes at the state and national levels.
 This course requires 45 hours of fieldwork.
 Prerequisite: Admission to the graduate nursing program.

-6340 CLINICAL SPECIALTY FOR THE NURSE EDUCATOR A seminar/clinical course which is a component of the Nurse Educator track.
-This course provides the clinical foundation for graduate nursing competencies in a clinical specialty under the supervision of approved clinical preceptor/facilitators.
-Clinical options include community family, geriatric, maternal newborn and women’s health, adult, pediatrics, and psychiatric mental health nursing.
-Students complete 180 hours of approved supervised clinical experiences.
-Prerequisites: NURS 6301, 6304, 6315, 6320, 6325, 6345, 6347, and 6348.
+6340 CLINICAL SPECIALTY IMMERSION FOR THE NURSE EDUCATOR The course focus is on the incorporation of the advanced core competencies for professional nursing in a clinical specialty area under the supervision of approved clinical preceptor/facilitators in a variety of settings.
+Clinical options include community/population health, family, geriatric, maternal newborn and women’s health, adult, pediatrics, and psychiatric mental health nursing.
+The student is required to complete 210 clinical hours.
+Prerequisites: NURS 6206, 6232, 6306, 6315, 6320, 6325, 6334, 6345, 6348, 6350, 7240 and 7365.
+This course is delivered online and will be taken in the seventh semester of study.

-6345 EVALUATION IN HIGHER EDUCATION This course examines the theory, construction, evaluation, and current evidence of assessment instruments.
+6345 EVALUATION IN HIGHER EDUCATION The course focus is on the theory, construction, evaluation, and current evidence of assessment instruments.
 It addresses classroom, clinical, online, and simulation assessment/evaluation.
-The following are emphasized: the role of assessment in instruction, developing instructional objectives and learning outcomes based on professional standards, developing and critiquing assessments; interpreting item and test analysis results, and appraising ethical/social/legal issues in educational and clinical settings.
-Prerequisite: Full admission to MSN program or other CHBS discipline and statistics.
+Emphasis is on the role of assessment in instruction, developing instructional objectives and learning outcomes based on professional standards, developing and critiquing assessments; interpreting item and test analysis results, and appraising ethical/social/legal issues in educational and clinical settings.
+This course is delivered online.

-6348 INSTRUCTIONAL DESIGN AND TEACHING STRATEGIES Emphasizes the philosophical, theoretical, and empirical foundations of the nurse educator role for student education, continuing education, and staff development, or patient/client education.
+6348 INSTRUCTIONAL DESIGN AND TEACHING STRATEGIES The course focus is on the philosophical, theoretical, and empirical foundations of the nurse educator role for student education, continuing education, and staff development, or patient/client education.
 Core content includes principles of teaching-learning, learner assessment, developing/selecting instructional materials, preparing teaching plans, and classroom, laboratory/simulation, and online instruction strategies.
 Prerequisite: Admission to the MSN program or permission of the department chair.
+This course is delivered online.

 6360 PHILOSOPHICAL AND THEORETICAL FOUNDATIONS FOR ADVANCED NURSING PRACTICE This course focuses on critique, evaluation, and use of philosophical and theoretical perspectives foundational to nursing and other disciplines.
 Prerequisite: Admission to the graduate nursing program.